 I showered, threw on a tee-shirt and a pair of jeans, then went into the hall to phone the County Sheriff.
-There was no need for directory assistance; the Castle Rock P.D. and County Sheriff's numbers were on the IN CASE OF EMERGENCY card thumbtacked to the bulletin board, along with numbers for the fire department, the ambulance service, and the 900-number where you could get three answers to that day's Times crossword puzzle for a buck-fifty.
+There was no need for directory assistance; the Castle Rock P.D. and County Sheriff's numbers were on the in case of emergency card thumbtacked to the bulletin board, how Devore (along with his companion, an elderly lady who might weigh ninety pounds soaking wet) had lumped up a novelist half his age - a guy who looked, in his photograph, at least, reasonably trim and fit.